oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 methods to obtain the public key to verify the signature of the SD-JWT.
  1. OPTIONAL.
 If `status` is present in the verified payload of the SD-JWT, the status SHOULD be checked.
-It depends on the Verifier policy to reject or accept an SD-JWT VP based on the status of the Verifiable Credential.
+It depends on the Verifier policy to reject or accept a presentation of a SD-JWT VC based on the status of the Verifiable Credential.

 Any claims used that are not understood MUST be ignored.